GregoryGreenfield/Lipogram-game-CSharp/bin/Debug/net7.0/readme.txt

 - Wether you were correct.

 Ideas to implement (- to do, + done):
-- Show the words with their Lipograms restored.
+-!
+Show the words with their Lipograms restored.
+-!
+Don't have repeat words.
 - Implement multiple Lipograms per word.
 - Dictionaries are very slow.
 - Use SQL.
-- Would you like to play again?
 - Upload to web.
 Create GUI and scoreboards.
++ Would you like to play again?
 + Start with choose language, then call respective function.